lynnfaraday/aresmush.com/tutorials/config/fs3skills_skills.md

 This is the instructional blurb used in the abilities screen and in chargen help.
 It supports markdown text.

-### Starting Languages

-You can specify the languages that everyone should start the game Fluent at.
-List one language per line, with dashes in front.
-For example:

-    - Standard

-{% tip %}
-Make sure you allocate enough free language points in chargen to cover rating 3 (Fluent) in each starting language, otherwise the languages will count towards a character's Ability Point total.
-{% endtip %}

 ## Advantages

 Advantages are an optional part of the system.
 You can use them for things that aren't skills, but that you want people to pay points for in chargen - rank, resources, powers, etc.